pelinquin/kissact/README.md

 - UDP sockets between phones to simulate BLE beacons,
 - a local HTTP server to simulate the backend.

-The *doctor.py* program generates keycode to give to covid+ patient in order for here to upload ids
+The *doctor.py* program generates keycode to give to covid+ patient in order for her to upload ids.

 ## Next
 - use the "unlinked" DP-3T version